m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 - August 2019 - Present
 - Turkey - Istanbul/Acıbadem

-Learned the foundations of software engineering, used various languages (C++, Java, Python, and R), and still a student at the 3rh grade.
+Grasped the software engineering foundations, and used various languages (**C++, Java, Python, PHP, JS, and R**) still a student in the 3rh grade.

 ### Sultanahmet Vocational High School - Information Technologies